 In this school:

-monitoring and reporting of e safety incidents takes place and contribute to developments in policy and practice in e-safety within the school.
+- monitoring and reporting of e safety incidents takes place and contribute to developments in policy and practice in online safety within the school.
 The records are reviewed/audited and reported to the school’s senior leaders, Governors /the LA / LSCB

-parents / carers are specifically informed of e-safety incidents involving young people for whom they are responsible.
+- parents / carers are specifically informed of online-safety incidents involving young people for whom they are responsible.

-All members of staff with access to electronic data and systems will be invited to attend e-safety training at least once annually.
+All members of staff with access to electronic data and systems will be invited to attend online-safety training at least once annually.

 At least one member of staff will have attended an accredited training session to support best practice, at least one every 3 years.